naef-lab/dryR/Readme.md

 These instructions will get you a `dryR` running on your machine.

 ### Prerequisites
-You need to install R https://www.r-project.org/.
+You need to install R (see https://www.r-project.org/).

 `dryR` accepts count data typically produced by RNA-Seq with a time dimension and several conditions/groups.
 The input count data should contain only integer values and be organized in a matrix with rows indicating a specific gene and the column refering to a sample.